Don’t hibernate. Celebrate.

 Fat Tire Biking

 Wheel & Sprocket is rolling in with Fat Tire Bikes.
-Test drive one and experience the thrill of biking in the offseason.
-Whether you borrow a bike or bring your own, you can enjoy the trails together or at your own pace.
+Test drive one and experience the joy of biking in the offseason.
+You can also bring your own fat bike and enjoy the Orange trail together with a group or at your own pace.
 Renting a fat tire bike is free, but please bring an ID as collateral.

 • Person playing Kubb, a winter lawn game played by throwing wooden blocks.